 We wondered: why doesn’t our audience care about something we’ve put so much effort into creating?

-Then we realized: often enough, our infographic ideas just weren’t that interesting.
+Then we realized: often enough, our infographic as well as our content ideas just weren’t that interesting.

 A lot of people rush into picking a topic.
 They literally spend 15 minutes brainstorming obvious infographic ideas without giving proper thought to whether the topic will resonate with their audience.